elpop/ga_cli/README.md

     ./ga_cli.pl
         OpenEnchilada  972144
     ```
-    Is important your computer time has correct.
+    Is important to make your computer time correct.
 The TOTP (Time-Based One Time Password) algorithm used in Google Authenticator need a correct time-date. use a NTP (Network Time Protocol) service to do it.

 ## Author